 To further learn more about dress shirts and casual shirts, you’ll find the pros and cons of each below.

 As we mentioned above, each shirt might have their own winning aspects such as dress shirts when it comes to fit and casual shirts when it comes to choices in sleeve lengths, but they tie in most aspects.

 In the end, what matters most is the event that you’re going to.
-That will define the choice that you need to make.
+That will define the choice you’ll need to make.

-Anyway, with the face-off out of the way, allow us to address other related FAQs:
+Anyway, with the face-off out of the way, allow us to address other related FAQs for men’s shirts:

-What’s the Difference Between Button Up and Button Down?
+What’s the Difference Between Button Up and Button Down Shirt?

 Let’s define them both first.
-A bottom-up shirt is a piece with buttons running up the front.
+A button-up shirt is a piece with buttons running up the front.
 This is why all button-down shirts are also button-up ones.
 Still good so far?
 Great.

 Button-down shirts, on the other hand, are pieces that have their collars firmly in place.
 Designers usually do this by attaching extra buttons on the collars to “button them down”; hence, the name.

-There are button-down shirts without these extra buttons, though, but it doesn’t mean that their collars are not secured.
-It can take some time for your eye to nail the difference but don’t worry, you’ll get there eventually.
+There are men’s button-down shirts without these extra buttons, though, but it doesn’t mean that their collars are not secured.
+It can take some time for your eye to nail the difference between a button up vs button down shirt, but don’t worry, you’ll get there eventually.

 Spread Collar vs Point Collar—What’s the Difference?